ErikBits/ta-training/test-automation-training/E2E-test-with-playwright/README.md

 In the directory `./tests/` you will find all the information and steps and the intent is to guide you along and incrementally increase the level of difficulty.
 Code comments (in typescript files indicated by `// ...` or block comments `/* ... */`) will explain everything along the way.

+Where I think it is useful to know some stuff, I have added some tips to the bottom of the page.
+Ideally you would try to figure it out yourself before accessing the tips.

 # Requirments #

 ## git ##